-The AIDF continues to provide interest rates at competitive and attractive levels compared to those offered within the broader banking sector.
+The AIDF continues to provide interest rates at attractive and competitive levels compared to those offered within the broader banking sector.
 In addition, the AIDF does not charge account keeping or transaction fees on our savings and investments products.

-During 2019, the Board assessed its interest rates and decided to adjust them in July and August 2019.
+During 2020, the Board assessed its interest rates and decided to adjust them in April as part of the AIDF COVID-19 Financial Response package (detailed further in this report).
 With the announcements made by the Reserve Bank of Australia (RBA) the AIDF passed the reductions on in full to its clients.
-A further reduction to the AIDF Home Loan Rate was made in November 2019 to ensure a highly competitive market rate was offered to our clients.
+A further reduction to the AIDF Home Loan Rate was made in December 2020 to ensure a highly competitive market rate was offered to our clients.

-The following table provides the current interest rates offered by the AIDF (as at July 2020):
+The following table provides the current interest rates offered by the AIDF (as at July 2021):

 Account Interest Rate

 Access Account

-\$0 to \$49,999 0.25%
+\$0 to \$49,999 0.10%

-Over \$50,000 + 0.50%
+Over \$50,000 + 0.15%

-Community Online Savers 1.00% (+0.50% AIDF Donation)
+Community Online Savers

-31 days' Notice 1.00% (+0.50% AIDF Donation)
+31 days' Notice 0.40% (+0.50% AIDF Donation)

-Cash Management Account 0.75%
+Cash Management Account 0.40%

 Term Investments Interest Rate

-3 months 1.85%
+3 months 0.60%

-9 months 2.10%
+9 months 0.70%

-12 months 2.10%
+12 months 0.75%

-18 months 2.20%
+18 + months 1.00%

-24 months 2.35%

-36 months 2.50%

 Loan Interest Rate

-Mortgage 2.60%
+Mortgage 2.50%

 Personal 8.00%

 Diocesan School 3.75%

 Overdraft Facility 5.50%

-Diocesan (ACPT) / Parish Non-Housing 3.75%
+Diocesan / Agency / Parish Non-Housing 3.75%

 Master Asset Finance Facility (MAFF) 3.00%

-COVID-19 RESPONSE
+AIDF COVID-19 RESPONSE